syncfusion-content/maui-docs/MAUI/Barcode-Generator/customization.md

 ### Text spacing

-The space between the text and the barcode can be controlled by the `TextSpacing` property of barcode generator.
+The space between the text and the barcode can be controlled by using the `TextSpacing` property of the barcode generator.
 By default, the value of `TextSpacing` is 2.

 {% tabs %}